ReadyResearchersTemplates/syllabus/CODE_OF_CONDUCT.md

 #### Meetings

 Students and readers agree to meet on a weekly basis for a minumum of thirty (30) minutes outside of any dedicated Comp coursework (i.e. `600`-level classes).
+At least as concerns project first readers, these meetings must be _regular_ and _scheduled_.

 These meetings are a necessary part of completing project process tasks.
 Students are expected to bring work which indicates acceptable progress on tasks assigned as either part of `600`-level coursework or independently assigned by project reader(s).

-This may include (but are not limited to):
+Expected tasks may include (but are not limited to):

 * drafts of thesis document writing
 * writing outlines or project diagrams (e.g. flowcharts, et al.)